Quantifying Spacetime Integration across a Partition with Synergy: Three Elegant Synergistic Measures of Integration

 \section{Three Elegant Synergistic Measures of Integration}

 In Table \ref{fig:one}, we hope to have shown: The $\phi$ measure has evolved a great deal from 2008 to 2025, and that integration-as-synergy is a reasonable perspective.

 After adopting an integration-as-synergy perspective, some new options beyond the method that most closely matches IIT4 emerge.
-These new options allow us to be notably more nuanced and precise in specifying what kinds of spacetime interactions count as integrative, specifically:
+These new options allow us to be notably more nuanced and precise defining infotheoretic irreducibility across spacetime, specifically:

 \begin{itemize}[noitemsep] \item Instead of simply taking the minimum between $\phi^{S1}_c$ and $\phi^{S1}_e$, we can directly quantify the extent to which the past and future \emph{irreducibly cooperate} in specifying the current state.
 This seems desirable for a measure of spacetime integration. \item IIT's aim to quantify the extent to which a system, ``takes a difference and makes a difference'' is often interpreted as desiring the T-symmetry that one repeatedly sees in physics.
 With the synergy framework, we can go beyond T-symmetry to make space and time \emph{fully interchangeable}.
 This seems appropriate for a theory that aims to define at what \emph{spatio-temporal grain} things exist.
-We aim to be of service. \item Modern phi aims to be be \emph{zero} for deterministic systems.\cite{new_intrinsicdifference} We aim to be of service. \end{itemize}
+We aim to be of service. \item Modern phi aims to be \emph{zero} for deterministic systems.\cite{new_intrinsicdifference} We aim to be of service. \end{itemize}

 \textbf{Measure 2: Total Integrative Glue.} Looking forward and backwards, the total intrinsic information going into state $s$ is $\operatorname{ID}[ p(A, Z) \rightarrow s]$.
 Each partition $\theta$ breaks $A$ and $Z$ into $k$ parts each.
 We define the set $\Omega_\theta \equiv \{A_1, \ldots, A_k, Z_1, \ldots, Z_k\}$ as $\theta$'s ``sources'' of information about state $s$.
 The first question, how much of the total intrinsic information is irreducible to any single source?
 This is simply the synergy across all sources,